Java/Tomcat-Jetty

 Usage

-The filter has been tested on Jetty, Tomcat and should work with Jboss as well as other servers supporting Servlet API.
+The filter has been tested on Jetty 10+, Tomcat 10+ and works with any other servers supporting Servlet API.

 To use the filter you need to add it to web.xml as first server.